briandrum/codes.forchagrin.com/_chapters/chapter-373-bicycles-and-motorcycles.md

     2. _(2)_ The offenses established under subsection (c)(1) of this section are strict liability offenses and strict liability is a culpable mental state for purposes of Ohio R.C.
-2901.20.
+[2901.20][ORC Section 2901.20].
 The designation of these offenses as strict liability offenses shall not be construed to imply that any other offense, for which there is no specified degree of culpability, is not a strict liability offense.\
     (ORC 4511.522)

 ## 373.99   Penalty